 Through MITI, the Asian Affairs Center connects program participants from throughout Asia with counterparts in Missouri.
 In addition, the center provides tailored training in Asian business, politics and culture for American constituencies wishing to initiate or enhance their business relations in Asia.
 It also provides the state and community with information regarding Asian education, politics, economics and travel procedures.

-The Asian Affairs Center’s educational philosophy on language and cultural acquisition is a full immersion approach.
-Program participants start “living” English and American culture, rather than studying them.
-The center provides an optimal learning environment for participants to pursue that goal with community involvement, American collegiate ambassadors and an English-only policy throughout the program.
+The Asian Affairs Center’s educational philosophy on language and cultural acquisition is an integrated, full immersion approach.
+Program participants are asked to start “living” English and American culture, rather than studying them.
+The center provides an optimal learning environment for participants to pursue that goal with community involvement, engagement with native speakers and experiential learning.